arthurperton/statamic-wordpress-users/README.md

 Using the WordPress Users addon for Statamic is easy.
 All steps can be done from the browser.
 You'll probaly won't even need to read the [instructions](https://statamic.com/addons/arthurperton/wordpress-users/docs).

+## Support

+If you run into any issues you can [report a bug](https://github.com/arthurperton/statamic-wordpress-users/issues) on GitHub to help improve this addon.
+Please check if a similar issue already exists before reporting yours.

 ## Requirements

 * Statamic v3